-What groups are at risk of exclusion to accessing nsw.gov.au in the Spanish-speaking community?
+What are the characteristics of those who are currently accessing nsw.gov.au in Spanish?

+What groups are at risk of exclusion to accessing nsw.gov.au in the Spanishspeaking community?
 The following personas are at risk of exclusion to accessing government information and services via nsw.gov.au: